navikt/syfobehandlendeenhet/README.md

 Apply formatting: `./gradlew addKtlintFormatGitPreCommitHook`

 ## Cache
-A single Redis pod is responsible for caching.
-This application uses Redis for caching.
-Redis is deployed automatically on changes to workflow or config on master branch.
-For manual deploy, run: `kubectl apply -f .nais/redis/redis-config.yaml`
-    or `kubectl apply -f .nais/redis/redisexporter.yaml`.
+This application uses Valkey on Aiven for caching.

 ### Pipeline
 Pipeline is run with Github Action workflows.